tytydraco/yessleep/out/No_one_knows_what_really_happened_up_Whistler_Mountain_But_I_was_there_Part_2.md

 Rose: "Oh God, please don’t shoot me.
 I’ve done everything you told me to do."

-Chopper: "The shooter is just a precaution, to make sure you —"
+Chopper: "The shooter is just a precaution, to make sure you—"

 Rose: "Have you shot Michael?"

 Chopper: "No, I haven’t shot anyone.
-I want you to —"
+I want you to—"

 Rose: "Why do you have a van?
 You said you had a truck?"